juniorsundarCasual/TGT/vault/volume-3.chapter-180.md

 Marek blew lightly over the surface of the hot tea in his hands before taking a small sip.
 Although he could very well gulp down the scalding cup, given his superior physique, tea was more to enjoy, appreciate and converse over than to satiate one's thirst.
 Although, the last part of that triad was missing from the present company.
 He was currently in his personal quarters entertaining a guest who simply refused to partake in any tête-à-tête.

-"Come on now, Al. Stop staring at me as if you want to eat me," Markus joked.
+"Come on now, Al. Stop staring at me as if you want to eat me," Marek joked.
 "You're making me blush."

 Al snorted back before picking up his own cup of tea, "I don't understand why someone such as yourself would collect such precious tea.
 You don't even know how to appreciate them."